wellplayed/hxi/README.md

 ###Qualifier Rules
  - All matches will be played on the EU servers, unless both players agree to play on NA.
- - Players must be able to stream their games to be eligible.
+ - Players must be able to stream their games to be eligible for a spot in the main tournament.
+However, players are not required to stream their qualifier games.
  - The winning player of each game is required to take a screenshot of the victory screen.
  - The winning player of the series is required to submit their victory screenshots to hxi@wellplayed.org after each match.
   - Email subject format: [Winning Player] beats [Losing Player] [score] in [Round Name]